Modern slavery statement

 - Employment policies that protect our people from unfair treatment and promote a fair and inclusive workplace

 - Robust recruitment processes in line with relevant employment laws

 - Wellbeing strategy and initiatives to support our people’s physical and mental wellbeing and lifestyle choice

-- We are continuing to develop a ‘Procurement policy’ for how we deal with suppliers and a ‘Supplier code of conduct’ for use by our suppliers making clear the standards we expect.
+- A ‘Procurement policy’ for how we deal with suppliers and a ‘Supplier code of conduct’ making clear the standards we expect.

-GTIL provides periodic training to our people on the subject of modern slavery and our policies to address the risks to help increase education and awareness, which was last held in January 2020 and is due to be repeated annually.
+GTIL provides periodic training to our people on the subject of modern slavery and our policies to address the risks to help increase education and awareness.

 GTIL takes responsibility for this Statement and its related objectives and will review and update it in accordance with The Act.